-The Board of Directors has established the selling price of capital stock to assure that much of the cost of new water resource development is passed on to new customers creating the demand.
-Effective February 1, 2016, the stated selling price of capital stock is $2,500 per share, or $12,500 per five-share unit.
+The Board of Directors establishes the selling price of capital stock to assure that much of the cost of new water resource development is passed on to new customers creating the demand.
+Effective February 1, 2021, the stated selling price of capital stock is $2,600 per share, or $13,000 per five-share unit.

 Rates are subject to change with or without notice.

-The Company will discontinue service to a service address whose account is delinquent after reasonable notice without incurring any liability therefore.
-An account will be considered delinquent at any time charges remain unpaid beyond the Due Date on the face of the Water Bill or Statement.
-Once an account becomes delinquent, partial payments will not be accepted, and the entire amount must be paid in full to avoid discontinuance of service.
+An account will be considered delinquent at any time charges remain unpaid beyond the Due Date shown on the Water Bill or Statement.
+The Company will discontinue service – the date of shut off – to a service address whose account remains delinquent after 6 weeks from the original Statement Date.
+Partial payments are not accepted once an account becomes delinquent, and the entire amount is due and payable in full to avoid discontinuance of service.

-The service charge and entire bill must be paid in full before service is restored.
-Payments received between 7:00 a.m. and 4:00 p.m.
-Monday through Friday (except Holidays) will result in restoration of service the same day.
-Payments received after 4:00 p.m.
-Monday through Friday (except Holidays) will result in restoration of service the next working day.
-Service terminated for non-payment will not be restored outside normal business hours.
+Please be advised that before restoration of water service, the entire bill must be paid in full, including the service charge, and service terminated for non-payment will not be restored outside regular business hours.
+Therefore, payments received between 7:00 a.m. and 4:30 p.m.
+Monday through Friday (except Holidays) result in restoration of service the same day.
+Payments received after 4:30 p.m.
+Monday through Friday (except Holidays) result in restoration of service the next business day.

 Settlement of an account with a check or electronic payment that does not clear the bank will result in a $20.00 returned check charge.
-A returned check or electronic payment on a delinquent account will result in immediate discontinuance of service.
-The amount of the returned check, the $20.00 returned check charge and any service charge must be paid in cash or certified funds before service is restored.
+A returned check or electronic payment on a delinquent account will result in immediate discontinuance of water service.
+The amount of the returned check, the $20.00 returned check charge, and any service charge must be paid in cash or certified funds before restoration of service occurs.

 “Stockholders are responsible for unpaid water bills incurred by a tenant or other user (such as under a purchase contract) of the tap right represented by this certificate, and any unpaid sums, whether for water or otherwise, due the Company incident to service under such tap right shall constitute a paramount lien in favor of the Company against the stock represented hereby.
 No stock representing a tap right can be transferred until any delinquency in connection therewith is paid in full”.

-Effective on and after April 1, 2014 (“the effective date”) water bills for water service will only be mailed to the service address as shown on the Stock Certificate of the Stockholder/Owner unless the Company receives a written request from the Stockholder/Owner directing the water bill be sent to an address of the Stockholder/Owner other than the service address served by the Company.
-Mailing of the water bill for water service to an address other than the Stockholder/Owner’s address shall in no way relieve the Stockholder/Owner of unpaid water bills or other unpaid charges nor shall it affect the Company’s power to enforce payment for any unpaid charges by discontinuing water service to the property at which the charges derived.
-Unpaid charges constitute a paramount lien in favor of the Company against the stock.
+Effective on July 1, 2018, water bills for water service will be mailed to the service address shown on the Stock Certificate of the Stockholder, unless the Company receives a written request from the Stockholder directing that the water bill be sent to an address other than the service address served by the Company.
+Mailing of the water bill for water service to an address other than the Stockholder’s address shall in no way relieve the Stockholder of unpaid water bills or other unpaid charges, nor shall it affect the Company’s power to enforce payment for any unpaid charges by discontinuing water service to the property at which the charges originated.
 Stock cannot be transferred until all charges are paid in full.
-After reasonable notice has been given, no water will be furnished to the service address against which any charge remains unpaid beyond the due date.
+After reasonable notice has been given, no water will be furnished to the service address where any charge remains unpaid beyond the due date.